rulisastra/rulisastra.github.io/README.md

 # rulisastra.github.io

-This was just some messy thought in IT
+This was just some messy thoughts in IT